1964 Monson Motor Lodge protests: Legal hearings

-As a result, following a two-day hearing, Florida Chief Justice Simpson ordered that blacks be allowed to eat at two restaurants in St. Augustine.
+As a result, following a two-day hearing, Florida Chief Justice John Milton Bryan Simpson ordered that blacks be allowed to eat at two restaurants in St. Augustine.
 Holstead's testimony was punctuated by his pleading the fifth about 30 times on one day.
 The SCLC attempted to show that a conspiracy existed to prevented enforcement of the new law.
 Brock testified that when he had first begun serving blacks and had been picketed, he had asked Manucy to "get the[m]...off his back".
 When Manucy denied having that kind of influence, Brock had disbelieved him, saying "you are the kingfish with these people".
 However, he told the court, it had not done any good, and the Monson continued to be picketed.
 When Simpson pressed Brock to state who was with Manucy on these occasions, Brock requested that the judge not make him answer, telling Simpson, "you put me in an unpleasant position when you ask me this.
 I am a little bit afraid to be talking like this."
 Simpson ordered Brock to receive a bodyguard for the remainder of the hearings.